Best Online Mattress

 Instead of trying out a mattress in a store, you might be better off with the security offered by a sleep trial.
 Most online mattress brands come with an attached sleep trial and some in-store mattresses do as well.
-Under a sleep trial, you have a set amount of days (often between 90 to 120) to decide if a mattress is the one for you, exchange it for a different mattress, or return it for a full refund.
+Under a sleep trial, you have a set amount of days (often between 90 to 120) to decide if a mattress is the one for you.

 An online mattress company may offer a more extensive return policy and clearer terms of warranty than a furniture store or a mattress store.
 Some physical storefronts will only let you return a mattress unopened, within the first 72 hours, and sometimes only if it arrives damaged.